sassoftware/saspy/_sources/getting-started.rst.txt

 Build an analytical model
 =========================
-One of the key activities for SASPy is analtycal modeling.
-The SAS system is capable of modeling in a number of distinct areas (statisics, machine learning, econometric time series, and so on).
+One of the key activities for this module is analytical modeling.
+The SAS system is capable of modeling in a number of distinct areas (statistics, machine learning, econometric time series, and so on).

-The capabilities of SASPy are organized similarly to make it easier for users.
+These capabilities are organized similarly to make it easier for users.
 Grouping functionality also avoids cluttered tab-complete lists with methods that you might not have licensed.